Anders Sandberg: Work

 Sandberg has also supported and advocated cryonics, for example by signing an open letter to support research into cryonics and by being an advisor to the UK Cryonics and Cryopreservation Research Network, a UK advocacy group.
-He has personally arranged to be cryonically preserved after his legal death.
+He has personally arranged to be cryonically preserved after his death.

 One of his 2014 papers, entitled "Ethics of Brain Emulations", became one of the most downloaded papers in the Journal of Experimental and Theoretical Artificial Intelligence, from a special volume edited by Vincent C. Müller.

 With nanotechnologist Eric Drexler and philosopher Toby Ord in 2018 he published a paper entitled "Dissolving the Fermi Paradox".
 The paper was the first to estimate and rigorously take into account the uncertainties in each term in the Drake equation.
 These uncertainties, which often span multiple orders of magnitude, can be represented as probability distributions with long tails.
 Instead of getting a single estimate of the probability of life in our galaxy, they therefore obtained a distribution.
 They found that there is a high likelihood that we are alone in our galaxy or even alone in the entire observable universe, thus proposing a solution to the famous Fermi paradox, which asks why we do not see signs of intelligent life in the night sky.

 In 2018, in response to a question on Physics Stack Exchange, Sandberg published a paper on arXiv entitled "Blueberry Earth", which answered the question, "What if the entire Earth was instantaneously replaced with an equal volume of closely packed, but uncompressed blueberries?"
 The paper got a large amount of news coverage on Slate, The Atlantic, Popular Mechanics, Atlas Obscura, and in other outlets.